 Registries are often wasted on soon-to-be parents.
 In this series, cool new(ish) moms and dads tell us about the stuff that has actually worked for them in the time since they had a kid.
 In other words, if they could do their baby registry all over again, here are the items that would top the list.

-It seems unconscionable to pay $90 for diapers — when a similar pack of 150 Pampers Pures costs about half of that — but these really are the best out there.
-Coterie sent me a couple of cases to sample last fall, and as soon as I opened them, I could tell immediately that the diapers were superior to any that I’ve tried before (and I’ve basically tried them all, from big-name brands to “organic” styles).
-The first thing I noticed was how soft they are, almost like they’re made of cotton (that’s because part of them is made out of apparel-grade fabric).
-They’re also just really lovely — they’re all white, with minimal branding and only a double wetness-indicator line in terms of graphics, and frilly trim that looks adorably old-fashioned.
+I never thought I would have paid $100 for diapers when a pack of 150 Pampers Pures costs about half of that, but these (and their wipes) really are the best out there.
+Coterie sent me a couple of cases to sample when Augie was 18 months, and as soon as I opened them, I noticed how soft they are, almost like they’re made of cotton (that’s because part of them is made out of apparel-grade fabric).
+They’re also just really lovely — they’re mostly white (but do have a double wetness-indicator line) with frilly-trimmed leg holes that look adorably old fashioned.
 And because they have an extra-wide back panel, they kept Augie comfortable and dry throughout the day and overnight.
-I wish he hadn’t already been 1.5 years old by the time we got to try them — I imagine them being even better for a newborn with sensitive skin.
-Even though we have mostly gone back to Pampers for him (and he’s almost potty trained), I recently splurged on a case because I couldn’t help myself.

-This is the only soap we have used since day one.
-It smells incredible and not baby at all and is free of all the “bad” stuff.
-We use it for his hair and his body, and one bottle lasts forever; we’re only now on our third.
-I’ve tried California Baby, another “natural” option which also smells like a dream, but it’s just too expensive for baby soap.
+This is the only soap we have used since day one with Augie — and never thought of switching for Solomon.
+It smells incredible — I wouldn’t mind using it either — and is free of sulfates and parabens.
+We use it for hair and body, and one bottle lasts forever.
+I’ve tried California Baby, another natural option that also smells like a dream, but it’s just too expensive.

-I forgot how this came into our lives, but whoever gifted this to us must have been a pro because it kept Augie so calm and chill the first few weeks of his life that we were actually a little concerned about his inactivity (turns out all newborns sleep most of the day).
-It’s different from all the other swaddles out there because it accommodates infants’ preferred position (so they say) of having their little arms up by their heads.
-(Bonus points for those winglike sleeves that made him look like an angel.)
-What I loved about it the most was how easy it was to use.
-I could never get the hang of regular swaddles, even the ones that were supposed to be foolproof.
+I forgot who gave this swaddle to us, but I owe them a big thank-you — it kept Augie so calm and chill the first few weeks of his life that we were actually a little concerned about his inactivity (but more grateful for all his sleeping).
+The brand claims this wrap accommodates infants’ preferred sleeping position of having their little arms up by their heads, and I did love how the winglike sleeves made him look like an angel.
+But what I loved more was how easy it was to use.
 You didn’t have to wrap or tuck or Velcro anything — just zip it right up.
-The material is so soft and a little bit stretchy, and the middle section is tapered slightly so that the baby’s midsection is hugged like a swaddle.
-The closest thing to it that I have seen is the Happiest Baby Sleepea 5-Second Swaddle, but I like the arm positioning of this better.
-I will say that this has a relatively short use period, and I was a bit sad when Augie grew out of it, but the brand also makes a transition bag that has removable wings, and we bought that too.
+The material is so soft and a little bit stretchy, and the middle section is tapered slightly so that it hugs the baby’s midsection.
+The brand also makes a transition bag that has removable wings, and we bought that, too.

-Like a lot of people in the city, we go to Tribeca Pediatrics, and this book was written by the doctor who started the practice.
-Not everyone will agree with the practice’s less-is-more, laid-back approach, but my husband and I found it really comforting to know that what we (and Augie) were experiencing was totally normal and that we shouldn’t worry too much about every little thing that seemed off.
-This was like a bible for us the first year and is also very much like an encyclopedia of every medical and medical-adjacent concern (from sleep training to spitting up to diaper rashes to day care) that a new parent could possibly have.
+This book was written by the doctor who started Tribeca Pediatrics, where we take both kids.
+Not everyone will agree with the practice’s less-is-more, laid-back approach, but my husband and I found it really comforting to know that we shouldn’t worry too much about every little thing that seemed off in our first year of parenting.
+And now we refer to it often with Solomon, too, because it turns out you forget about a lot of baby stuff as they get older.
+The book is organized like an encyclopedia of every medical and medical-adjacent concern new parents have (from sleep training to spitting up to diaper rashes to day care).

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.